PSWinCom/pswincomgem/README.md

 Properties currently supported are:

 * :sender
-* :TTL - time to live in seconds
+* :TTL - time to live in minutes
 * :deliverytime - a Time object specifying when to send the message

 Specifying Host